Graph selection with GGMselect: Theoretical results

 \subsection{Consistency of the selection procedure}

-The next theorem states, under mild assumptions, a consistency result for our selection procedure in a high dimensional setting.
+The next theorem states, under mild assumptions, a consistency result for our selection procedure in a high-dimensional setting.
 In the spirit of the results of Meinshausen and B\"uhlmann~\cite{MB06}, we consider the case where the number of variables $p$ increase with the sample size $n$.\\

 We make the following assumptions:

 \begin{thrm} Assume that the family $\widehat{\mathcal{G}}$ of candidate graphs contains the true graph with probability going to 1 and {\bf (H.1)}, {\bf (H.2)}, {\bf (H.3)} are fulfilled.
 Then, the estimation procedure GGMselect with $K > \left[3\vee {2.5\over (1-s)}\right]$ and